HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

     Singletons are commonly used in situations where there should only be a single instance of a particular object in the application, and that instance needs to be easily accessible from multiple parts of the codebase.
 Here are a few examples of where singletons might be a good idea:

-  - `UIApplication` - This is a singleton class provided by Apple that represents the entire application.
-There should only ever be one instance of this class in an application, and it needs to be accessible from many different parts of the codebase.
+    - **Network managers**: Managing network calls and handling sessions, which benefit from a single instance to avoid multiple network configurations and duplicated state.
-  - `NotificationCenter` - This is another singleton class provided by Apple that provides a mechanism for broadcasting messages within an application.
-It's important that there is only one instance of this class, as otherwise notifications could get lost.
+    - **Database connections**: Creating a single connection to a database ensures efficient resource management and avoids conflicts or duplicated data handling.
-  - `UserDefaults` - This is a singleton class provided by Apple that provides a way to store small amounts of data between application launches.
-It's important that there is only one instance of this class, as otherwise data could be overwritten or lost.
+    - **Logging**: A singleton logging service can track events and errors across the app from a central point.
-  - `FileManager` - This is a singleton class provided by Apple that provides a way to interact with the file system.
-It's important that there is only one instance of this class, as otherwise multiple instances could interfere with each other.
+    - **Analytics managers**: When collecting and sending analytics data, having a single instance to manage this flow ensures consistency and reduces potential duplicate entries.
   <br />

-  In general, singletons should be used sparingly, as they can lead to tight coupling and make code harder to test.
-However, in certain cases where there should only be one instance of a particular object, and that object needs to be easily accessible from many parts of the codebase, a singleton can be a good solution.
+  They should be used sparingly, as they can lead to tight coupling and make code harder to test.
   </details>

 - 🟥 [What are phantom types and when would you use them?](https://www.hackingwithswift.com/interview-questions/what-are-phantom-types-and-when-would-you-use-them)